kateloschinina/tic-tac-toe-tech-test-ruby/README.md

  - Asks first and second players to enter their names
  - Welcomes players; prints empty board, suggests players to play
  - Takes input from command line one by one (column and row of the game).
 If the field is already taken requests to re-enter the turn
- - Congratulates in case if the game was won, or announces draw otherwise
+ - Announces the winner, or announces draw otherwise